PORT ARTHUR STADIUM

 Since 2003, the Border Cats have called the stadium home.
 Over the years the organization has added a large party deck along with left field line plus upper decks in left field and over first base which allows fans a great view of the action on the field.
-A new home plate club has been added for the 2013 season with VIP seating right on the field.
-The complete stadium capacity nows stands at just over 3,000.
+The complete stadium capacity now stands at 3,300.
 The Border Cats have won two NWL Championships (2005 & 2008), with both title clinching victories coming at the stadium and both over the Madison Mallards.

 The Cats also hosted the very memorable 2009 NWL All-Star Game that featured an appearance by the Stanley Cup.
 Thunder Bay’s Jordan Staal of the Pittsburgh Penguins brought the NHL Championship Trophy to the park during the opening ceremonies much to the delight of the big crowd and the all-star players and coaches.
 Canada’s very own Ferguson Jenkins, a member of the Baseball Hall of Fame, was also in attendance as a guest speaker for the event and threw out the ceremonial first pitch to Staal.

 In 2010 and 2018, the stadium hosted the very successful World Junior Baseball Championships.
 Port Arthur Stadium celebrated its 65th anniversary in the summer of 2016.